Last Revised: May 29, 2022

 Its promoters' ultimate goal was to reach British Columbia and the Pacific coast.
 This railroad was an incredibly complex project involving many moving parts.

-To learn more about its history please click here.
 From the west, work was undertaken at Yale, British Columbia in May, 1880 along the Fraser River.

 It was led by Andrew Onderdonk, an American engineer from New York.
 The line he selected ran north through the Fraser Canyon before turning northeasterly along the Thompson River Canyon where it hugged its eastern bank into Kamloops Lake.